JoinCODED/WS-Flutter-M9-CRUD-With-API/03_Posting_Data/04_posting_data.md

-Back to our `services/books.dart` file.

-We will create a new function that takes a `Book` as an argument and returns a `Book` object.
+1. In the `services/books.dart` file, create a new function that takes a `Book` as an argument and returns a `Book` object.

 ```dart
   Future<Book> createBook({required Book book}) async {
   }
 ```

-Then we will create a variable of type `Book` and we will mark it as `late` because we will initialize it later:
+2. Create a variable of type `Book` and mark it as `late` because you will initialize it later:

 ```dart
   Future<Book> createBook({required Book book}) async {